Rebuilding the Engine Box and Cover

 On the port side, shown in the picture on the left, I could fix only one barrel bolt.
 The bottom corner of the bulkhead on this side is not fixed in place.
 I'm not sure this will be important and the new engine box cover should press against the lower portion of the bulkhead and keep it from moving or rattling.

-If this is not the case I will likely fit a hold-down clamp, such as the to be used on the engine box, to secure this corner of the bulkhead from the side.
+If this is not the case I will likely fit a hold-down clamp, such as the ones I had planned to use on the engine box, to secure this corner of the bulkhead from the side.

 The only effective location for this reservoir was behind the bulkhead as shown in the picture on the right.